 The declaration process

-Contractors will be required to confirm through the NHS BSA online declaration page that 80% of staff working on the review date have achieved the Level 2 safeguarding.
+Contractors will be required to confirm through the NHS BSA online declaration page (this webpage is not live yet) that 80% of staff working on the review date have achieved the Level 2 safeguarding.

 Q. Who is a registered pharmacy professional?